 The determination of fair value and consequently, the amount of unrealized gains and losses in our portfolio, are to a certain degree, subjective and dependent on a valuation process approved by our Board of Directors.
 Certain factors that may be considered in determining the fair value of our investments include external events, such as private mergers, sales and acquisitions involving comparable companies.
 Because such valuations, and particularly valuations of private securities and private companies, are inherently uncertain, they may fluctuate over short periods of time and may be based on estimates.
 Our determinations of fair value may differ materially from the values that would have been used if a ready market for these securities existed.
 Due to this uncertainty, our fair value determinations may cause our net asset value on a given date to materially understate or overstate the value that we may ultimately realize on one or more of our investments.
-As a result, investors purchasing our common stock based on an overstated net asset value would pay a higher price than the value of our investments might warrant.
-Conversely, investors selling shares during a period in which the net asset value understates the value of our investments would receive a lower price for their shares than the value of our investments might warrant.
+As a result, investors purchasing our common stock based on an overstated net asset value would pay a higher price than the value of our investments would receive a lower price for their shares than the value of our investments might warrant.
 In addition, we may not be able to realize the values on our investments needed to pay interest on our borrowings.